magentabusiness/magentabusiness.github.io/use-cases/water-metering.md

 <h1 class="usecase-title">Water metering solutions</h1>

-ThingsBoard platform dramatically reduces time to market and efforts to create water metering solutions.
+IoT Hub platform dramatically reduces time to market and efforts to create water metering solutions.
 Save up to 90% of development time for your smart office solution by utilizing the following platform benefits:

   - Reliable and fault-tolerant data collection from your IoT devices and sensors;